The Cost of Birth Control in Ontario: Does OHIP Cover It?

 Are Birth Control Pills Covered By Individual Health Plans?

-Which Health Insurance Plans Cover Birth Control
+Which Health Insurance Plans Cover Birth Control in 2025

 Manulife Flexcare